fiskalizimi/pos-csharp/readme.md

 * **TaxGroups** is an array of ```TaxGroup``` objects.
 Each ```TaxGroup``` object represents the details about tax category
 * **TotalTax** is the amount of the tax in total that customer will have to pay
 * **TotalNoTax** is the total amount without tax that customer will have to pay
+* **TotalDiscount** is the total amount of discount the customer received for this transaction

 Upon receiving the POS Coupon, Fiscalisation Service will return a uniques uint64 value called ```TransactionNo```.
 The response will be a JSON: